freifunkstuff/meshviewer-hwimages/README.md

 ## License

 Mosth of the files are only copies of: https://github.com/Moorviper/Freifunk-Router-Anleitungen named to be used with Meshviewer.
+Some others are copies of https://github.com/belzebub40k/router-pics and https://github.com/nalxnet/freifunk-device-images.

 All new drawn pictures except these for the virtual-maschines, the intel and AMD - Logos, and the raspberry-pi graphic (they are from other sources), are released as: